How to make great TextExpander snippets (so that you will remember them)

 I use these snippets for email templates (starting with "e.").
 If I have multiple email templates for a specific project I add a prefix to identify it.
 For example, to invite people to participate in a conference on Soft Robotics ("sr") I would define an invitation email template with a fill-in field for the name of the person.
 The snippets abbreviation would be then "sr.invite".

-I have also used this idea to define email templates to organize a whole e-book ("eb").
+I have also used this idea to define email templates to organize a whole e-book ("eb.").

-- "eb.invite" to invite people to particpate
+"eb.invite" to invite people to particpate

-- "eb.review" to communicate the review results
+"eb.review" to communicate the review results

-- "eb.remind" to send out reminders
+"eb.remind" to send out reminders

-- etc.
+etc.

-If I want to refer to a paper in an email (or during a Skype meeting via the chat mode) I use TextExpander snippets.
+If I want to refer to a paper in an email (or during a online meeting via the chat mode) I use TextExpander snippets.
 The results is a nicely formatted citation that, if available, even includes a download link.

 The trick is to format it nicely so it fits with your email default font.
 For that you will have to make sure you enable the "rich format" for your snippet (see screenshot)